Liverpool almost signed Ronaldo just a week before he joined Man Utd in 2003

-How Premier League Club Missed Out on Cristiano Ronaldo Just a Week Before Man Utd Transfer Was Sealed
+How Liverpool Missed Out on Cristiano Ronaldo Just a Week Before Man Utd Transfer Was Sealed

 - Cristiano Ronaldo joined Premier League club Manchester United in 2003, but reports say he could have joined Liverpool